top of page

 As with all year groups at Inglehurst, it is expected that your child attends school every day with any necessary absences being reported to the office as soon as possible.
 Each day in school is a new opportunity for learning and due to the quick pace of Year 5, it is essential that the children are in school every day to ensure they do not miss out on any learning or opportunities.

-At the end of each term, every child with 100% attendance will have 100 TrackIt Lights credited to their account for them to spend in our rewards shop.
+At the end of each term, every child with 100% attendance will have 50 TrackIt Lights credited to their account to help them achieve our TrackIt rewards. â€‹

 Year 5 Readers